July Monarchy: Overview

-The July Monarchy (1830–1848) is generally seen as a period during which the haute bourgeoisie was dominant, and marked the shift from the counter-revolutionary Legitimists to the Orleanists.
-They were willing to make some compromises with the changes brought by the 1789 Revolution.
+The July Monarchy (1830–1848) is generally seen as a period during which the haute bourgeoisie was dominant, and marked the shift from the counter-revolutionary Legitimists to the Orléanists.
+The Orléanists were willing to make some compromises with the changes brought by the 1789 Revolution.
 For instance, Louis-Philippe was crowned "King of the French", instead of "King of France": this marked his acceptance of popular sovereignty.